Trow-Registry/trow/docs/HELM_INSTALL.md

 # Helm Install Trow

 Use the following instructions to install Trow via [Helm](https://helm.sh).
-You may also find the information in the [standard install instructions](../docs/KUSTOMIZE_INSTALL.md) useful.

 ## Add the Trow Helm Repo